ssitari/ChoroplethEDABivariate/README.md

 An interactive bivariate choropleth explorer linking a 3×3 classified map to a scatterplot with OLS regression.
 Brushing either view highlights the corresponding features in the other.

+The inspiration for this is the brushable EDA toolset in [GeoDa](https://geodacenter.github.io/), which I have been using for years.
+It's remarkable that ESRI and QGIS still haven't brought those tools into their own platforms.
+This is an effort to replicate that kind of linked-view interactivity for outward-facing web visualization.

 Built with [D3.js](https://d3js.org).
 No build step required — plain HTML, CSS, and ES modules.

 ---